-Yellowstone is spectacular, and I could easily spend an entire month wandering around this massive park, exploring both the wildlife and the fascinating geothermal features that draw life from sitting atop a large super volcano with a massive magma reserve.
+I could easily spend an entire month wandering around this massive park, exploring both the wildlife and the fascinating geothermal features that draw life from sitting atop a large super volcano, a massive magma reserve below.
 It was vaguely discomforting to know that is what’s behind all of the bubbling, steaming, and spouting water features, but since scientists don’t expect another eruption for the next few thousand years, I walked around feeling like I was getting there just under the wire.

 60% of the world’s geysers are located within Yellowstone, which is the largest geyser field on the planet.
-There are roughly 500 geysers, and 10,000 hydrothermal features.
-I’m sharing here a sort of virtual tour of several of the regions I visited, with photos and a few videos to give you a sense of what each is like.
+Here, there are roughly 500 geysers, and 10,000 hydrothermal features.
+I’m sharing a virtual tour of several of the regions I visited, with photos and a few videos to give you a sense of what each is like.
 Enjoy!

 The smell, rather than the sight, is the first thing I experienced here.
-One of the most acidic features in the entire park, the Sulpher Caldron, is located here and the pungent odor of rotten eggs (caused by hydrogen sulfide gas) is quite strong.
-This is the part of Yellowstone with the greatest uplift and sinking of the caldera floor, where many faults converge, and earthquakes are common.
+One of the most acidic features in the entire park, the Sulpher Caldron, is just feet from the main road, and the pungent odor of rotten eggs (caused by hydrogen sulfide gas) permeates the air here.
+This part of Yellowstone has the greatest uplift and sinking of the caldera floor, where many faults converge, and earthquakes are common.
 There are bubbling pots of muddy water, hillsides strewn with overturned dead trees, and multicolored mats of bacteria.
-The walk around the loop trail is .6 mile, and a bit hilly.
+The walk around the loop trail is .6 mile, and hilly.

-On the way up the hill, I passed the Cooking Hillside, which was covered by a dense forest until 1978, when a swarm of earthquakes struck the area and ground temperatures soared to 200 degrees Fahrenheit.
-The roots of the trees basically cooked in the super heated soil, and began to topple.
-The remnants of the forest are nothing more than bleached and drying tree trunks strewn along the hillside.
-1978 didn’t feel like that long ago, and it was yet another reminder that Yellowstone is still active.
+I passed the Cooking Hillside, covered by a dense forest until 1978, when a swarm of earthquakes struck the area and ground temperatures soared to 200 degrees Fahrenheit.
+The roots of trees cooked in the super heated soil, and they began to topple.
+The remnants of the forest are nothing more than dead, bleached and drying tree trunks strewn along the hillside.
+1978 doesn’t feel like that long ago, and it was another reminder that Yellowstone is still active.

-Across the road is the most impressively creepy feature of the entire park, the Sulphur Caldron.
-The turbulent, churning waters of this caldron are roughly the same level of acidity as battery acid.
-As I stood there watching it bubble, the thought occurred to me that my entire camper would fit in it.
+Across the road is for me, the creepiest feature of the entire park; the Sulphur Caldron.
+The turbulent, churning waters of this caldron have roughly the same level of acidity as battery acid.
+As I stood there watching it bubble, it occurred to me that my entire camper would fit in it.

 West Thumb Geyser Basin

-This area is a caldera within a bigger caldera.
-It’s located at the bottom of the Grand Loop (a road that makes a giant figure eight around the park) and right on the shore of Yellowstone Lake.
-The hydrothermal features here extend down under the waters of the lake, even into deep water, and I assumed this would mean the lake is warmer because of it but it turns out, nope.
+This is a caldera within a bigger caldera.
+It’s located at the bottom of the Grand Loop (a road that makes a giant figure eight around the park), on the shore of Yellowstone Lake.
+Hydrothermal features here extend down under the waters of the lake, even into deep water, and I assumed this would mean the lake is warmer, but nope.
 Even in summer, the crystal clear water of the lake remains a chilly 45 degrees Fahrenheit.
-The exception to that is right around the underwater vents, where zooplankton thrive.
+The exception is around the underwater vents, where zooplankton thrive.

-The trail around the outer loop of this basin is about 1/2 mile, and it weaves through deep blue springs, mudpots, and down to the lake.
-The water in mudpots is highly acidic, and it dissolves the surrounding rock into clay.
+The trail around the outer loop of this basin is about 1/2 mile, weaving through deep blue springs, mudpots, and down to the lake.
+The water in mudpots is highly acidic, dissolving the surrounding rock into clay.
 Depending on groundwater and rainfall levels, these can look like either gooey bubbling pots, or solid enough to scoop the clay up for pottery (don’t do this.)

 Lower Geyser Basin (Fountain Paint Pot & Firehole Lake Drive)

-This part of the park contains all four types of hydrothermal features: geysers, hot springs, mud pots and fumaroles, although the geysers were the big hit here for me, and this area contains the only geyser outside of the Old Faithful area with posted eruption forecasts (summer only.)
+This part of the park contains all four types of hydrothermal features: geysers, hot springs, mud pots and fumaroles, although the geysers were the big hit here for me.
+This area also contains the only geyser outside of the Old Faithful area with posted eruption forecasts (summer only.)
 I walked the Fountain Paint Pot Trail (about 1/2 mile), then went across the road to drive the Firehold Lake Drive (hop out to see the features).

 Fountain Paint Pot Trail

 This loop begins and ends with a vista overlooking what appears to be a wasteland.
 I got a good look at what are called “Bobby Socks” trees, which are fascinating.
-These are lodgepole pine trees that drowned in the super-heated water, then silica penetrated their base and hardened.
-The white silicified portions of the trees give them their names, but to me they have more of a ghost like quality.
-They’re very beautiful.
+They’re lodgepole pine trees that drowned in the super-heated water, before silica penetrated their base and hardened.
+The white silicified portions of the trees give them their names, but to me they have more of a ghost like quality, and they’re beautiful.

-My favorite thing on this loop was the Jet Geyser, which I was fortunate enough to see erupt.
+My favorite was the Jet Geyser, which I was fortunate enough to see erupt.
 The eruptions for Jet reach 20-50 feet and last 25 minutes or more.
-It was certainly putting on quite a display when I was there!
+It was putting on quite a display when I was there!

 Behind Jet is the pool for Morning Geyser, which seldom erupts but when it does, it’s one of the park’s largest geysers, with fountains reaching 8-200 feet.
 No such luck while I was visiting, but the view is still quite impressive from that spot.